Black hole images as probes of thermodynamic evolution: Image Evolution in Different thermodynamic processes

-are the critical values at the thermodynamic critical point.
-In particular, $r_{h,c}$ and $T_c$ are determined by the criticality conditions

-and substituting these into Eqs.~\eqref{eq:mrh} and \eqref{eq:prh} yields the corresponding critical mass $M_c$ and pressure $P_c$.
+where $r_{h,c}$, $P_c$, and $T_c$ are the critical horizon radius, pressure, and temperature given in Eqs.~(\ref{eq:rhp}) and~(\ref{eq:rht}).
+The critical mass $M_c$ follows from Eq.~\eqref{eq:mrh} by substituting the values of $r_{h,c}$ and $T_c$, yielding $M_c=2\sqrt{6}\,Q/3$.
 In addition, since the observer position $r_{0}$ is freely chosen and does not possess an intrinsic critical value, we rescale it by the critical horizon radius,

 Substituting these reduced variables into Eqs.~\eqref{eq:mrh} and \eqref{eq:prh} yields

 which are manifestly independent of the charge $Q$, implying that all results obtained from them are universal and valid for arbitrary $Q$.
 Likewise, the shadow angle $\xi_{\rm c}$ can be expressed in terms of the reduced variables and thus no longer depends explicitly on the charge $Q$,